What are Ride2School grants?

 Ride2School grants can be used for anything that you think will help get more students at your school riding and actively travelling, with up to $5,000 available to each school.

-While you are certainly welcome to get creative with your applications, we also have some suggested initiatives and programs that grants can be used for, including two brand new ones for 2018.
+While you are certainly welcome to get creative with your applications, we also have some suggested initiatives and programs that grants can be used for.

 Popular grant uses:

 - Bike Ed training for teachers & CRT Cover

 - Bike shed contributions

 Is there a student at your school who would love to be able to ride but unfortunately doesn’t have access to a bike?
 You can now apply for grants of up to $500 per student to buy bikes for those who would benefit.

 Our brand-new bike education program includes 6-10 hours of bike ed tailored for your school and delivered by Ride2School’s Bike Education Program Coordinator.
 Sessions are available for up to 30 students.

 Because Bicycle Network receives many applications for Ride2School grants, we need to assess each application and award grants to those with the greatest commitment to getting more students riding and actively travelling.